zimmertr/Kubernetes-Manifests/Unifi_Controller/README.md

 1. Test to see if password allows for special characters correctly.
 2. Figure out a way to allow this to scale to more than one pod.
     * Load Balancing the controller [does not appear to be supported](https://community.ubnt.com/t5/UniFi-Feature-Requests/Unifi-Controller-Redundancy/idi-p/680341).
+3. Create init container to enforce that Unifi Controller does not start up before Mongo is ready.

 **Deletion:**